Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Posterior contraction

 with $m = \mathcal{T}u$.
 Before diving into the discussions on posterior contraction, let us provide some important estimates.
 Consider the equation

 Define the bilinear form $B: H\times H\rightarrow \mathbb{R}$,

 \begin{definition} Let $r\in H$.
 An element $u\in H$ is called a weak solution of (\ref{equation1}), if

-\end{definition} \begin{lemma} Under the Assumptions 2, for any $r\in H$, there exists a unique weak solution $u \in H$ of (\ref{equation1}).
-In addition, if $r \in \mathcal{H}^{t}$ with $t \leq 2(\alpha+\Delta-1)$, the weak solution $u \in \mathcal{H}^{t}$. \end{lemma} Since the proof is simple, we postpone the proof to the Appendix.
-Relying on the definition of weak solution and interpolation inequalities, we can prove the following lemma. \begin{lemma} For any constant $s \in (\alpha_{0}, \alpha)$, under the Assumptions 2, the following norm bound holds:
+\end{definition} \begin{lemma} Under Assumptions 2, for any $r\in H$, there exists a unique weak solution $u \in H$ of (\ref{equation1}).
+In addition, if $r \in \mathcal{H}^{t}$ with $t \leq 2(\alpha+\Delta-1)$, the weak solution $u \in \mathcal{H}^{t}$. \end{lemma} Relying on the definition of weak solution and interpolation inequalities, we can prove the following lemma. \begin{lemma} For any constant $s \in (\alpha_{0}, \alpha)$, under Assumptions 2, the following norm bound holds: